Motley Zoo Animal FAQs

 –Tour Gear Bag of supplies, coupons and goodies for all animals

-You can be 100% assured that there is no other organization that goes to the lengths we do in what we do for both preventative care & treatment!
+You can be 100% assured that there is no other organization that goes to the lengths we do in regard to preventative care & treatment!

-Despite everything we do however, clearly sometimes animals may present with conditions that were not apparent while in our care.
+Despite our intentions and effort however, sometimes animals may get adopted and shortly after, present with conditions that were not apparent while in our care.
 While this is unfortunate, this is the reality of working with live animals.

-Animals are not machines- there are no guarantees…however, we do guarantee we will always be there for you and our animals.
+We work so hard to prevent such issues, this can be frustrating- but animals are not machines and there are no guarantees in life!
+What we can guarantee however, is that we will always be there for you and our animals.